geoffh1977/docker-chrony/README.md

 - **SYNC_RTC -** Sync the realtime clock on the machine/instance the service is running.
 This is enabled by default.
 - **NTP_SERVER -** The NTP server to get the time to set from.
 The default is pool.ntp.org.

+There is also an option to map in a pre-written configuration file to /etc/chrony.conf - if this file exists it will be used and the auto configuration setup will be skipped.

 ## Running The Container
 In order for the chrony service to operate correctly, the following command is required.
 Access needs to be granted to the SYS-TIME capability.
 The below command would enable external access to the NTP for other clients to set the time: